 CBSA Psychological Assessment Preparation

 Our role is not to change who you are.
-Our role is to help you understand how the assessment works, how assessors interpret responses, and how to present yourself clearly, honestly, and professionally during the psychological evaluation process.
+Our role is to help you understand how the CBSA psychological assessment works, how assessors interpret responses, and how to present yourself clearly, honestly, and professionally throughout the evaluation process.

 What Psychological Assessment Preparation Really Means